despicablehorror/despicablehorror/README.md

 ❤︎

 - DNI: Pedos, zoos, homophobes and proshippers.
 Common sense, right?
 Also DNI under 13s, you guys are too young for me to gaf
+- Additional fandom DNI: Dandy's World, BSD, Forsaken, Boyfriends To Death, and TFC.
+Will add to this list sigh

 - DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN.
 I also go by Clef or Alto only if close :3